Warnecke Ranch and Vineyards History

-We are a 5th and 6th generation Sonoma County family and our original ranch parcel has been in the family for 100 years (1911- 2011).
-The 265-acre ranch with 1.5 Russian River frontage includes the Myaacama and Brooks creeks tributaries, the historic Chalk Hill, a lake/reservoir and a pond, as well as an 80 acre vineyard.
+We are a 5th and 6th generation Sonoma County family, and our original ranch parcel has been in the family for over 100 years (1911- current).
+The 265-acre ranch with 1.5 Russian River frontage includes the Mayacama and Brooks creeks tributaries, the historic Chalk Hill, a lake/reservoir, and a pond, as well as an 80-acre vineyard.

 Over the years, the ranch has hosted numerous seminars, art and architectural exhibits, AIA retreats (American Institute of Architects), receptions and lunches.
 JCW hosted the first delegation of leading Russian architects (when the Warnecke firm was designing the Russian Embassy in Washington D.C.), and a similar delegation of architects from China while collaborating on a major hotel in China.
 The ranch has been visited by two generations of the Kennedy family, and other well-known and local politicians.

-A short Family History: In the 1870’s our Cnopius ancestors settled in Forestville establishing mercantile stores in Santa Rosa, Petaluma, Sebastopol and Guerneville.
+A short Family History: In the 1870s, our Cnopius ancestors settled in Forestville establishing mercantile stores in Santa Rosa, Petaluma, Sebastopol, and Guerneville.
 In 1911, George Esterling purchased a section of land at the first big bend in the Russian River.
 The southwest side of the property has been in the family for 100 years.
-On the northeast side are the ranch headquarters for our family operated 80-acre wine grape growing business.
-Started in 1971 with four varietals selling quality fruit to established wineries.
+On the northeast side is the ranch headquarters for our family operated 80-acre wine grape growing business.
+We started in 1971 with four varietals selling quality fruit to established wineries.
 Historic Chalk Hill is located on the property and is ground zero for four different appellations.
-Since 2009 we are one of three Sonoma County growers to consistently receive certification from the Green LODI Sustainable Winegrowing Program.
+Since 2009 we are one of three Sonoma County growers to receive certification from the Green LODI Sustainable Winegrowing Program consistently.
 On his 90th birthday, in February 2009, John Carl Warnecke was recognized as a “Special Sonoma County Resident” by the Sonoma County Board of Supervisors.